-To Annika Saarikko, Minister of Family Affairs and Social Services, the maternity package (baby box) is very dear.
-According to her, it is the jewel in the crown of the Finnish welfare society and a symbol of a family policy that evokes many positive thoughts.
+To Annika Saarikko, Minister of Family Affairs and Social Services, the maternity package is very dear.
+According to her, the Finnish baby box is the jewel in the crown of the Finnish welfare society and a symbol of a family policy that evokes many positive thoughts.

 – If you were to collect all the stories and feelings that people have towards the maternity package and put them in the actual box, you would not be able to close the lid, she says.

 – The most ingenious thing when it comes to the maternity package is that the right to get a package is linked to the maternity clinic system.
 In order to get a maternity package, expecting mothers must have regular check-ups at a maternity clinic from the early stages of pregnancy.
 This has had a huge impact on national health.

 In monetary terms, the package is now worth 140 euros, but the government has proposed an increase to 170 euros.
 Minister Saarikko hopes that the increase will lead to an even better quality.